Jiu Jitsu Armbar: Everything You Need to Know

 Armbar from Back Mount

-Since the back control can offer a variety of efficient submissions, such as the BJJ arm bar, chokes, etc.
+The back control can offer a variety of efficient submissions, such as the BJJ arm bar and chokes.

 As a result, getting an armbar from the back mount is a significantly impressive move to finish your opponent during a fight.
 So, how to do the back mount armbar (rear armbar)?